 Lesson 2: What goes in your footer?

-The space at the bottom of your website is known as the footer, and you might have already set the colour of it in the Style Editor or added some info to it.
+The space at the bottom of your website is known as the footer, and you might have already set the colour of it in “Site Styles” or added some info to it.
 But there's also a lot of potential for this area of your website to include a lot of useful links, extra branding, and more information than your Main Navigation can hold.
+Refer back to your wireframes and sitemap to determine what could potentially go into your footer!

 In this lesson we will: